Monday, November 22, 2010

 as the two passed together into the night

-in the house of their loving son.
+within the home of their loving son.

 No comments: